 Q: Can a company bid in a commodity class other than the ones chosen during online registration?

 A: Yes.
 Companies are responsible for having knowledge of and obtaining copies of bids in alternate commodities, as our automated procurement system will not include the company on the pre‐populated email notification, if they are not registered for that commodity code.
 Any vendor can search LaPAC by department, commodity, or specific bid number, print out a copy of the bid, and submit it.

-Q: How do I change my company’s name, address, telephone, fax number, selected commodities, etc.?
+Q: How do I change my company’s address, telephone number, selected commodities, etc.?

 A: The administrator of the vendor’s registration in LaGov may change company contact information and revise commodity enrollment categories 24 hours a day, 7 days a week by logging into the system and performing the necessary edits.

 Q: How do I add multiple users / contacts for my company?

 A: The primary / administrative vendor user will have “01” at the end of their vendor number.
 To add additional account users, the administrative user will need to login and select “create additional user”.
 Each successive user for the same company will have the same vendor number, but with a different suffix at the end (02, 03, etc.), and will have their own name and email address associated with that vendor number and suffix.

 Q: Will additional users for my company receive bid notifications and be able to submit bids?